slugs text index | photo index

 Family Haminoeidae

 Features: About 1cm.
 Shell thin and oval, usually a dull colour.
 The body of the snail can expand to be much larger than the shell.
 Some release a sticky purple secretion when disturbed.
-Like other headshield snails (Order Cephalaspidea) it has a shield over the front of the body which is used to plough through the sediments.
+Like other headshield snails it has a shield over the front of the body which is used to plough through the sediments.
 It has a pair of wing-like extensions of the body (called parapodia) which envelope the shell.
 It lacks tentacles and an operculum.

 Releasing purple secretion.